tddg/ds5110-cs5501-spring24/project.md

 before!**

-Your checkpoint #2 report should be built atop your checkpoint #1 report, and will be about 3-4 pages is fine.
+Your checkpoint #2 report should be built atop your checkpoint #1 report, and should be about 3-4 pages.
 The **end product** of this milestone is a description about:
 1. your primary results and any insights/observations,
 2. TODOs that you haven't completed but plan to get done by the end of the semester.